andmoredev/andmoredev/content/blog/http-invoke-with-sam.md

           StringLike:
             states:HTTPEndpoint: !Ref OpenWeatherBaseUrl
 ```
-## 3. Calling the HTTP Invoke State
+## 3. Calling endpoint from the Step Function
 With all that in place we can now add the step to our state machine as shown below.
-We are specifying the GET method, the connection ARN to our EventBridge Connection that we created, pointing it to the correct OpenWeather URL and then providing the latitude and longitude of the location we would like to get the temperature from.
+We are specifying the HTTP method as GET, the connection ARN to our EventBridge Connection as the authentication, OpenWeather base URL and we are appending query parameters to get the temperature of the location and the units we want.
 ```json
 "Get Temperature": {
   "Type": "Task",